 I've been loving using Custom Workouts at the gym, at home, or working out outdoors.
 It's one of those features that you need to get your hands on to understand just how beneficial it will be to your workout routine, but once you figure that out, you'll wonder how you ever used your Apple Watch without custom workouts.

 Get in the zone — the heart rate zone

 People often talk about "getting in the zone" during a workout, but some people mean that quite literally.
-Heart rate zones have long been a tool used to help people train and illustrate improvements in their overall fitness level.
+Heart rate zones have long been used to help people train and illustrate improvements in their overall fitness level.
 If you're running a marathon, you can't be in your max heart rate zone the whole time; you'll burn out before you finish the race.
-Instead, you likely want to be in a moderate heart rate zone for most of the time, trying to maintain a pace that's comfortable for most of the race.
+Instead, you likely want to be in a moderate heart rate zone for most of the time, trying to maintain a comfortable pace for most of the race.

-In watchOS 9, you can set any type of workout to show your heart rate zones directly on your Apple Watch.
+In watchOS 9, you can set any type of workout to show your heart rate zones directly on your Apple Watch (opens in new tab).
 So, if you're out for a run, you'll be able to check your watch and see what heart rate zone you're in.
 It's a pretty handy metric, and it's even customizable.

 Of course, you can have multiple views enabled, and this is where Apple has placed Elevation and Power Views, so you can keep an eye on how you've climbed during your run and your running power.
 These are important metrics for serious runners — and watchOS 9 will help you track so much more.

 Two years after the Sleep app was brought onto the Apple Watch, it's finally got an update many people have been clamoring for: the ability to track Sleep Stages.
 In the Health app, you can now see how long you've been in four different Sleep Stages: Awake, REM, Core, and Deep.